-In some countries there is a belief that corruption is a minor issue, whether it involves a few misguided individuals ('rotten apples') or is a systemic problem ('rotten barrel' or 'rotten orchard').1 Police corruption is a very serious challenge.
-At one end of the spectrum, it is annoying to the public who are expected to pay bribes for alleged traffic violations; at the other end of the spectrum, corrupt police officers can conspire with criminals and organised crime gangs in the trafficking of drugs, humans and weapons.2
+In some countries there is a belief that corruption is a minor issue, whether it involves a few misguided individuals ('rotten apples') or is a systemic problem ('rotten barrel').
+Police corruption is a very serious challenge.
+At one end of the spectrum, it is annoying to the public who are expected to pay bribes for alleged traffic violations; at the other end of the spectrum, corrupt police officers can conspire with criminals and organised crime gangs in the trafficking of drugs, humans and weapons.